michaelmungaimaina/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 0x05.
 C - Pointers, arrays and strings
-C

-    By: Julien Barbier
-    Weight: 1
-    Project will start Oct 16, 2023 6:00 AM, must end by Oct 17, 2023 6:00 AM
-    Checker was released at Oct 16, 2023 6:00 AM
-    An auto review will be launched at the deadline

 Concepts

-For this project, we expect you to look at these concepts:
+For this project, look at these concepts:

     Pointers and arrays
     Data Structures